Azure-Samples/DoubleKeyEncryptionService/README.md

 The customer key store is used for double key encryption in Azure RMS.
 This key is kept under your control and not exposed to Microsoft.

+## Warning

+IMPORTANT NOTICE: Please note that this project includes code for encryption libraries.
+You are responsible for complying with all applicable international and national laws that apply to this software, including the U.S. Export Administration Regulations, as well as end-user, end use and destination restrictions by U.S. and other governments.

 ## Contents

 Outline the file contents of the repository.
 It helps users navigate the codebase, build configuration and any related assets.